wix-incubator/cli-apps/packages/contentful/README.md

     * **Space**: The Contentful space to connect to your Wix site.
 A space is a workspace that contains all content for a project.
     * **Environment**: The Contentful environment to connect to your Wix site.
 Environments are like containers in your space where you can create and manage different versions of your content types separately.
-    * **Language**: The language to with your Wix site.
+    * **Language**: The language to use with your Wix site.
 Contentful supports multiple languages for localization.
     * **API Key** (Optional): A Contentful API key.
 This value is optional but recommended to help improve performance and stability.
 For more information, see [Technical Limits](https://www.contentful.com/developers/docs/technical-limits/).
 To learn how to create a Contentful API key, see [Creating and managing API keys](https://training.contentful.com/student/page/1050378-creating-and-managing-api-keys).
 The value that you need is the **Content Delivery API - access token**.

        <img alt="contentful-api-key.png" src="docs/images/contentful-api-key.png" style="margin-top: 16px; box-shadow: rgba(0, 0, 0, 0.3) 0px 19px 38px, rgba(0, 0, 0, 0.22) 0px 15px 12px;"/>

 1. Click **Connect**.

 The connection between Contentful and Wix is now complete.
-To see your Contentful data in Wix, go to the **CMS** tab in your business manager.
+To see your Contentful data in Wix, go to the **CMS** tab in your site dashboard.
 Under **External Collections**, you'll find a new namespace named **contentful-on-wix**, which contains all your content models and data.

 <img alt="cms-external-connections.png" src="docs/images/cms-external-connections.png" style="margin-top: 16px; box-shadow: rgba(0, 0, 0, 0.3) 0px 19px 38px, rgba(0, 0, 0, 0.22) 0px 15px 12px;"/>